johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-09-12-permissioning-azure-pipelines-bicep-role-assignments.md

 ![screenshot of pipeline running successfully](../static/blog/2021-09-12-permissioning-azure-pipelines-bicep-role-assignments/screenshot-azure-pipelines-tests-passing.png)

 Here we can see that the pipeline runs and the test passes.
-That means we've successfully provisioned the event hub and permissioned our pipeline to be able to access it using Azure RBAC role assignments.
-We then wrote a test which used the pipeline credentials to interact with the event hub.
+That means we've successfully provisioned the Event Hub and permissioned our pipeline to be able to access it using Azure RBAC role assignments.
+We then wrote a test which used the pipeline credentials to interact with the Event Hub.

+Just to reiterate: we've demonstrated this approach using Event Hubs.
+This is a generally useful approach which can be applied to any Azure resources that support Azure RBAC Role Assignments.

 Thanks to [Jamie McCrindle](https://twitter.com/foldr) for helping out with permissioning the service connection / service principal.
 [His post on rotating `AZURE_CREDENTIALS` in GitHub with Terraform](https://foldr.uk/rotating-azure-credentials-in-github-with-terraform) provides useful background for those who would like to do similar permissioning using Terraform.